-Total sardines' production in Bulan, Sorsogon was not significantly affected by COVID 19 pandemics with a monthly average production of 16mt and an estimated annual production of 1,887mt but this had reduced around 40% of the average income of small-scale sardines' fishermen and operators in Bulan, Sorsogon.
-Income reduction was attributed to strict implementation of movement and mass gatherings.
-The limited transport system mechanism to local markets and Metro Manila and suburbs and the social distancing and difficulty in securing travel passes or authority contributed much to the drop of farm gate price of sardines in Bulan, Sorsogon, Philippines.
-It was estimated that PhP 11M was lost to the total annual income of sardines' fishers and operators due to the pandemic.
+Sardine fishery is a multimillion industry in Bulan, Sorsogon.
+It provides opportunity of the smallholders catching fish but also through various interventions across supply chain that include boat and net repairman, traders, brokers, wholesalers, retailers and labors, transportation, processing and canning.
+The study recorded that sardine's production in Bulan, Sorsogon was not significantly affected by COVID 19 pandemics with a monthly average production of 16mt and an estimated annual production of 1,887mt but this had reduced income of small-scale sardine fishermen and operators around 40%.
+Income reduction was attributed mostly to strict implementation of movement and mass gatherings.
+The research team also identified that limited transport mechanism to local markets and Metro Manila and suburbs along with the social distancing contributed much to the drop of farm gate price of sardine.
+It was estimated that PhP 11M lost occurred to the total annual income of sardine fishers and operators due to the pandemic.